Tabea Alexa Linhard

 St. Louis, MO 63130-4899

-Tabea Alexa Linhard is Associate Professor of Spanish.
+Tabea Alexa Linhard is Associate Professor of Spanish and holds courtesy appointments in the programs in Comparative Literature and International and Area Studies.
 She received her PhD in Romance Studies from Duke University in 2001.

-At Washington University in St. Louis she teaches Spanish and Spanish American literature and Spanish film.
-Her courses and seminars include “Contemporary Spanish Novel,” “All about Spanish Cinema,” “Mediterranean Cultural Studies," and "Exile, Immigration and Memory in Spain."
+At Washington University in St. Louis she teaches courses on Spanish and Spanish American literature and film, the Holocaust, and migration.
+Her courses and seminars include “The Holocaust in the Sephardic World,” “Migration in the Global World: Stories,“ “Colonial Memories, Postcolonial Crossings, and Spanish Cultural Studies,” “All about Spanish Cinema,” “Mediterranean Cultural Studies,” and “Exile, Immigration and Memory in Spain.”